stephenslab/pps-cluster/upgrade/README.md

 + Cleaning up old or unused files to (1) improve file system performance, and (2) make space available for others to use.

+### Why "simple"?

++ JZ, JB and PC don't have much time.

+• The PPS cluster is getting old.

++ The long-term future of the PPS cluster is unclear.

++ Still, the PPS cluster remains a valuable computing resource, so we should make effective use of it.
+We are taking simple steps to improve the computing environment as much as possible within our constraints.